idank/holykeebs-docs/guides/touchpad-module/index.md

 ## Tools

-In addition to a soldering iron, you will need an M2 hex key and a bit of super glue.
+In addition to a soldering iron, you will need an H1.3 M2 hex key.

 ## Controller